Akaneiro ni Somaru Saka: Characters

 Yuuhi is the main heroine in the series.
-She is very beautiful, which often causes trouble for her, since it draws unwanted attention from passersby - usually men.
-One day, when she was being harassed by two men, she was saved by Jun'ichi.
-The next day she transfers to his school (and his class) hoping meet her fiancé because she heard that he was in this area.
-Later, after a misunderstanding on Jun'ichi's part, he kisses her in public, causing her to have ill feelings towards him.
-Throughout the series her feelings for him grow.
-In the manga she and Jun'ichi end up together.
+She is very beautiful, which often causes trouble for her, since it draws unwanted attention from men.
+One day, when Yuuhi was being harassed by two men, she was saved by Jun'ichi.
+The next day, Yuuhi transfers to his school and class, hoping meet her fiancé because she heard that he was in this area.
+Later, after a misunderstanding on Jun'ichi's part, Junichi kisses her in public, causing her to have ill feelings towards him.
+Throughout the series, her feelings for him grow.